 #1 Drink Warm Liquids

-Find below two great types of tea suggestions that will add benefits to your beauty sleep routine.
+If you don’t like plain warm water, tea can be your best solution.
+Below, find two great types of tea suggestions that will add benefits to your beauty sleep routine.

 Turmeric is a spice that’s commonly associated with Indian dishes, but it also makes for an awesome detox drink before bed.

 In fact, Tumeric helps the skin with it’s anti-inflammatory and antibacterial properties (which reduces your skin breakouts and redness).
 Lastly, it is also rich in antioxidants, which are great for fighting skin aging.